-Lisa’s portfolio doesn’t just sound good “on paper” (her credentials include art direction for brands like Warby Parker and J.Crew): the work she is doing with Venamour and Ensemble makes her an inspirational force in print’s revival.
+Lisa’s portfolio doesn’t just sound good “on paper” (her credentials include art direction for brands like Warby Parker and J.Crew): the work she is doing with @venamour and @ensemble_studio makes her an inspirational force in print’s revival.

 1. WHO WAS YOUR FIRST CREATOR/INNOVATOR CRUSH?
 WHO HAS BEEN THE MOST INFLUENTIAL TO YOUR CREATIVE APPROACH?